Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_mpeg2_level -
-    The level information for the MPEG2 elementary stream.
+    The level information for the woke MPEG2 elementary stream.
 Applicable to MPEG2 codecs.
 Possible values are: